intelia-agility/ML_Specialization_UseCase1/README.md

   - These practices are not just about removing outliers or erroneous data; they are about enhancing the overall quality of the dataset, thereby enabling more precise and meaningful analyses.
   - The process also reflects the importance of data integrity in the field of data science, where the quality of the input data significantly influences the validity of the results.

+##### Feature Transformations

+In our analysis, we delve into the transformation of key numerical features within the taxi dataset.
+This step is crucial in understanding the underlying data distribution and addressing any skewness or anomalies that may impact our analysis.

+- **Analyzing Skewness in Features**:
+  - Our initial observations reveal that many of our features, such as trip_seconds, trip_miles, and trip_total, exhibit skewed distributions.
+Skewness can significantly affect the performance of various statistical models and machine learning algorithms.
+  - To address these issues, we apply specific transformations aimed at normalizing the data distributions.

+- **Applied Transformations**:
+  - We focus on two primary transformation techniques: logarithmic and square root transformations.
+These are applied to features including trip_total, trip_miles, trip_seconds, temperature_2m, relativehumidity_2m, and precipitation.
+  - Log Transformation: This is particularly useful for data with long tails or high variability.
+By transforming data using the logarithmic scale, we aim to reduce right-skewness.
+  - Square Root Transformation: This is a milder transformation compared to the logarithmic one and is used to reduce the effect of extreme values.

+- **Visualization and Comparative Analysis**:
+  - The impact of these transformations is visualized through histograms and density plots.
+Each feature's original distribution is compared with its log-transformed and square root-transformed distributions.
+  - These visualizations allow us to assess the effectiveness of each transformation in normalizing the data and to choose the most appropriate method for our analysis.

+- **Visualization Placeholder**: (Insert histograms and density plots for original, log-transformed, and square root-transformed distributions of features)

+##### Observations from Feature Transformation Analysis

+- The transformation techniques significantly alter the shape of the data distributions, bringing them closer to normality in many cases.
+- Log Transformation is particularly effective in reducing the skewness of features with large ranges or outliers.
+- Square Root Transformation, while milder, also contributes to reducing skewness and is especially useful for data that cannot undergo log transformation.
+- These transformations are instrumental in preparing our data for more sophisticated analyses, ensuring that the assumptions of various statistical and machine learning techniques are met.

+##### Analysis of Skewness and Kurtosis for Feature Transformations

+This analysis focuses on the skewness and kurtosis of various features in our dataset after applying transformations.
+It's a crucial step in determining how these transformations impact the distribution characteristics of our data.

+##### Procedure
+- We calculate the skewness and kurtosis for each feature in its original, log-transformed, and square root-transformed states.
+These metrics provide insights into the symmetry and tail behavior of the distributions.
+  - **Skewness**: Measures distribution asymmetry.
+Positive skew indicates a right tail, while negative skew indicates a left tail.
+  - **Kurtosis**: Indicates whether data are heavy-tailed (positive kurtosis) or light-tailed (negative kurtosis) compared to a normal distribution.

+##### Transformations Applied
+- Applied transformations include original data, log transformation, and square root transformation on features like `trip_total`, `trip_miles`, `trip_seconds`, `temperature_2m`, `relativehumidity_2m`, and `precipitation`.

+##### Observations
+- Transformations, particularly logarithmic and square root, tend to normalize distributions, reducing skewness and adjusting kurtosis values closer to a normal distribution.
+  - Example: Log transformation of `trip_total` significantly reduces its skewness and kurtosis, resulting in a more symmetric and less heavy-tailed distribution.
+  - Note: Some transformations may not be suitable for every feature.
+For instance, log transformation of `temperature_2m` results in NaN values, indicating its unsuitability for this specific feature.

+##### Implications
+- Understanding these changes in distribution is crucial for data preprocessing, especially for statistical and machine learning models that often assume normally distributed inputs.
+- This analysis aids in selecting the most appropriate transformations for each feature, ensuring our data meets the necessary assumptions for advanced analytical techniques.

+##### Visualization Placeholder
+- **Insert Visualization Here**: Include tables or charts that display skewness and kurtosis values for each feature under different transformations.